Take some golf lessons

 No one likes to make complete show of themselves, and no greenkeeper will be impressed if you are taking divot after divot out of the finely manicured greens.
 Consider taking a few lessons before the event, particularly if you have never swung a club before.

 Try and partner up with someone who can cover up for your poor play if you are a real novice.
 Alternatively, if you are playing just for fun, it may be worth partnering with someone who does not take it all too seriously, much like you.

 Look the part for golf

-There are often prizes for the best dressed so maybe you might find a use for those plus fours you bought many years ago.
-Well maybe ... or there might just be a prize for the worst dressed too if you are game for a laugh or naturally have appalling dress sense.
+There are often prizes for the best dressed so maybe you might find a use for those plus fours that have been sitting in your wardrobe for years.
+Well maybe... or there might just be a prize for the worst dressed too if you are game for a laugh or naturally sport a questionable dress sense.

 Work on your long game